nanoporetech/taiyaki/FILE_FORMATS.md

 During training, **bin/train_flipflop.py** generates (input,output) pairs of (signal,sequence) for network training.
 We refer to each of these (signal,sequence) pairs as a chunk.
 Some chunks are rejected rather than being fed into the training loop, either because the required data could not be found or because they are filtered out.
-For example, we filter out chunks which contain very long slips (where many bases pass through the pore in a short time) because we expect them to make training more difficult.
+For example, we filter out chunks which contain very long stays (where the molecule appears to be stationary in the pore for a long time) because we expect them to make training more difficult.

 With the option **--chunk_logging_threshold 0**, the scripts **bin/train_flipflop.py** and **bin/train_squiggle.py** produce chunk logs.